rjnp2/Data-Science/tutorial/7. Deep Learning/TensorFlow.md

 1. Voice/Sound Recognition \
     Voice and sound recognition applications are the most-known use cases of deep-learning.
 If the neural networks have proper input data feed, neural networks are capable of understanding audio signals.

-    For example:
-      - Voice recognition is used in the Internet of Things, automotive, security, and UX/UI.
-      - Sentiment Analysis is mostly used in customer relationship management (CRM).
-      - Flaw Detection (engine noise) is mostly used in automotive and Aviation.
-      - Voice search is mostly used in customer relationship management (CRM)

 2. Image Recognition \
     Image recognition is the first application that made deep learning and machine learning popular.
 Telecom, Social Media, and handset manufacturers mostly use image recognition.
-It is also used for face recognition, image search, motion detection, machine vision, and photo clustering.
+It is also used for face recognition, image search, motion detection, machine vision, and photo clustering. \
     For example, image recognition is used to recognize and identify people and objects in from of images.
 Image recognition is used to understand the context and content of any image.

-    For object recognition, TensorFlow helps to classify and identify arbitrary objects within larger images.

-    This is also used in engineering application to identify shape for modeling purpose (3d reconstruction from 2d image) and by Facebook for photo tagging.

-    For example, deep learning uses TensorFlow for analyzing thousands of photos of cats.
-So a deep learning algorithm can learn to identify a cat because this algorithm is used to find general features of objects, animals, or people.

 3. Time Series \
     Deep learning is using Time Series algorithms for examining the time series data to extract meaningful statistics.
 For example, it has used the time series to predict the stock market.

-    A recommendation is the most common use case for Time Series.
-Amazon, Google, Facebook, and Netflix are using deep learning for the suggestion.
-So, the deep learning algorithm is used to analyze customer activity and compare it to millions of other users to determine what the customer may like to purchase or watch.

-    For example, it can be used to recommend us TV shows or movies that people like based on TV shows or movies we already watched.

 4. Video Detection \
     The deep learning algorithm is used for video detection.
 It is used for motion detection, real-time threat detection in gaming, security, airports, and UI/UX field.
 For example, NASA is developing a deep learning network for object clustering of asteroids and orbit classification.
 So, it can classify and predict NEOs (Near Earth Objects).

 5. Text-Based Applications \
     Text-based application is also a popular deep learning algorithm.
 Sentimental analysis, social media, threat detection, and fraud detection, are the example of Text-based applications.
 For example, Google Translate supports over 100 languages.

-    Some companies who are currently using TensorFlow are Google, AirBnb, eBay, Intel, DropBox, Deep Mind, Airbus, CEVA, Snapchat, SAP, Uber, Twitter, Coca-Cola, and IBM.